MoonEater0912/MoonEater0912.github.io/_posts/2024-12-02-QSSSolutions.md

 ---
-title: "My Solutions for Quantitative Social Science: an Introduction in R"
+title: "Solutions for Quantitative Social Science: an Introduction in R"
 date: 2024-12-02
 layout: post
 category: project